Melvynkoh94/FinanceBasics/FinanceBasics.md

     - Basically, it's a third-party agency or separate entity that acts as a go-between for buyers and sellers in the financial markets
   - ### Counterparty risk
     - the risk that the other party to the transaction will fail to perform
     - Counterparty refers to the party on the opposite side of the transaction.
 So if you're the buyer, your counterparty is the seller.
+  - ### Tranches
+    - A French for "slices", widely used in CDOs, where a pool of assets are repackaged in a form of "tranches".
+  - ### Mutual Fund
+    -   A managed portfolio where managers choose securities expected to perform well and group them together into a single portfolio
+    -   Investors buy portion of this fund
+    -   Easy to purchase with minimal cash
+    -   Low-risk, low return
+  - ### Hedge Fund
+    - A much more aggressive approach as compared to Mutual Fund
+    - Usually bought by investors with high-net worth
+    -  Only available to accredited investors, who must meet a specific set of criteria to qualify
+    - 'Risky' funds...

 ## Important & Useful Resources
 * [Derivatives] - Explain it to me like I am a 5 year old: Derivatives (Futures, Forwards, Swaps, Options)
+* [CDOs] - How CDOs can give different investors different levels of risk and returns with the same underlying assets.
+Created by Sal Khan.

 ### Plugins